Ashif4354/AutomateTalentely/text files/_README.txt

 # The Progress does not reset itself.
 # If the progress is reset, all the test will be performed from first by the application

-# If you close the application or the browser window at any time, dont worry, the application can continue from the same point (i.e. same test). progress will not reset.
+# If you close the application or the browser window at any time, dont worry, the application can continue from the same point (i.e. same test). progress will be saved and will not be reset.
 # In any case, if the application closes by itself just run application again

 # You can specify how much percentage of questions need to be answered correctly